 Father George L. Cochran, O.P., an award winning poet in his own right, had during the course of his literary career established relationships with a number of the authors within the collection and knew all by reputation.
 As a result, Father Cochran often exchanged or received autographed copies of works by various poets.
 What makes this collection unique is that each title, many of which are part of a limited series edition, is signed by the author and often includes a personal note to Father Cochran.
 The collection contains sixty-six titles.

-The papers of Rodney Delasanta consists of materials generated by Delasanta during the course of his normal activities as Professor of English for Providence College.
+The papers of Rodney Delasanta consists of materials generated by Delasanta during the course of his normal activities as Professor of English for Providence College, 1950-1977.

 John Fawcett (1909-1992), editorial cartoonist for the Providence Journal, had a unique insight into international, national and, especially, Rhode Island events of the 1960s and 1970s.
-Fawcett’s talent was rewarded by frequent requests for his original artwork and by numerous awards, notably, from the National Conference of Christians and Jews for his fight against prejudice.
-The cartoons are arranged chronologically.
-(3,000)
+The collection is comprised of 3,000 cartoons, arranged chronologically.

-The collection consists of personal and constituent correspondence, photographs, public documents and memorabilia of John E. Fogarty (1913-1967), a Rhode Islander with national influence on the role of government in health and education.
-The 500,000 pieces pertain to legislation, Rhode Island affairs, constituent requests and, most significantly, various aspects of the health field.
-Correspondents include most of the major political figures prominent in national affairs during his service in the U.S. House of Representatives.
-As Chairman of the House Appropriations Subcommittee for the Departments of Labor and Health, Education, and Welfare, he was involved with virtually all important federal health legislation from 1949 to 1966.
+The collection consists of personal and constituent correspondence, photographs, public documents and memorabilia of John E. Fogarty (1913-1967).
+Serving in the U.S. House of Representatives, Fogarty was particularly involved with health and education policy.
+As Chairman of the House Appropriations Subcommittee for the Departments of Labor and Health, Education, and Welfare, he was involved with federal health legislation from 1949 to 1966.

-The papers of Edward J. Higgins consist of correspondence, baseball memorabilia, Democratic National Convention memorabilia, news clippings, and investigative reports concerning the 1939-1940 wire tapping case involving RI Governor William Henry Vanderbilt and Pawtucket City Mayor Thomas McCoy.
+The papers of Edward J. Higgins primarily consist of political correspondence, news clipping, and other documents covering the period when Higgins served as assistant to U.S. Senator, Theodore Francis Green.
+These papers include investigative reports concerning the the 1939-1940 wire tapping case involving RI Governor William Henry Vanderbilt and Pawtucket City Mayor Thomas McCoy.
+The collection also contains personal correspondence, plus an assortment of campaign memorabilia Higgins collected as a Democratic Delegate at the National Conventions from 1940-1964.

 John R. Kellam was a Quaker and an American prisoner of conscience in World War Two.
 He later devoted his life fighting against discrimination in general and in particular housing discrimination against minorities.
 This collection contains his papers relating to his work with the Rhode Island Committee Against Discrimination in Housing from 1950 to the early 1960s.